jbcodeforce/jbcodeforce.github.io/docs/techno/databricks/index.md

 **Figure 1: Data lake - data pipeline**

-The [lakehouse](https://delta.io/) approach to data pipelines offers modern data engineering best practices for improved productivity, system stability, and data reliability, including streaming data to enable reliable real-time analytics.
+The [lakehouse, with Delta Lake,](https://delta.io/) approach to data pipelines offers modern data engineering best practices for improved productivity, system stability, and data reliability, including streaming data to enable reliable real-time analytics.

-Big data and AI complexity slows innovation: managing big data infrastructure, define data pipelines to produce stale data with poor performance, and isolated, no collaboration for data scientists and data engineers.
+Big data and AI complexity slows innovation: managing big data infrastructure, define data pipelines to produce stale data with poor performance, isolated, without any collaboration between data scientists and data engineers.

 ### [Delta lake](https://delta.io)

 Delta lake is an open approach to bring data management and governance on top of data lakes.
-It is a storage layer to bring the following:
+It is a storage layer which offers the following characteristics:

-* reliability via ACID transaction
+* reliability via ACID transaction.
-* performance via indexing to maximize the efficiency of the query
+* performance via indexing to maximize the efficiency of the query.
-* governance using Unity Catalog to enforce access control list on table
+* governance using Unity Catalog to enforce access control list on table.
-* quality to support different busines needs.
+* quality to support different business needs.

 Data Scientists can define flows and pipelines to process data from raw to filtered-cleaned-augmented, as a source of truth to business level aggregates.

-The persistence format of data on cloud object stores is parquet.
-Delta lake persists transaction logs in the same folder as data, and it is easy, with Delta API, to get the state of the data inside parquet, for merge-on-read operation.
+The persistence format of data on cloud object stores is [Apache Parquet](https://parquet.apache.org/).
+Delta Lake persists transaction logs in the same folder as data, and it is easy, with Delta API, to get the state of the data inside parquet, for merge-on-read operation.
 The protocol supports addressing data in file.

 Delta Lake is available with multiple AWS services, such as AWS Glue Spark jobs, Amazon EMR, Amazon Athena, and Amazon Redshift Spectrum.